Medical School Education

-The department of neurology faculty teaches in the first-year Neurosciences and Functional Systems blocks, and in the second-year Pathophysiology and Therapeutics block.
-Selected faculty members also teach in other areas such as the Cell and Molecular Biology block in the first year and in blocks where epidemiology and immunology are taught, based upon their particular research interests and expertise.
+The department of neurology faculty teach in the first-year Brain and Behavior course.
+This 10-week course covers material that ranges from basic neurosciences and neuroanatomy to clinical correlates of neural dysfunction, neurological disease states, psychopathology, drugs of addiction, psychiatric disease states and management of psychological disorders.
+The format of the course consists of lectures, small group discussions, clinical correlations, team-based learning sessions, and lab demonstrations.
+Selected faculty members also teach in other areas such as the Cell and Molecular Biology block in the first year and in blocks where epidemiology and immunology are taught, based upon their research interests and expertise.

-All members of the third-year/fourth-year class have a four-week clerkship on the neurology-neurosurgery service at the University Hospital or the adjacent Baltimore Veterans Affairs Medical Center.
-A didactic series of lecture-demonstrations is given by the neurology and neurosurgery staff, and students attend the combined conferences in both disciplines.
-In addition, students attend rounds and may assist in the performance of some procedures.
+All members of the third-year/fourth-year class have a four-week clerkship on the neurology-neurology service at the University Hospital, the adjacent Baltimore Veterans Affairs Medical Center, or the University of Maryland Midtown Campus.
+A didactic series of clinically oriented lecture-demonstrations are given by the neurology staff.
+In addition, students participate in clinical rounds and may assist in the performance of some procedures.
 Under house staff and attending staff supervision, students are responsible for the care of patients with neurological disorders in both critical care unit and ward settings as well as in out-patient clinics.

-After completion of the third year, students are offered a variety of clinical experiences on the neurological service at University Hospital, Mercy Medical Center, Montebello Rehabilitation Center, St. Agnes Hospital, Baltimore Veterans Affairs Medical Center and the University of Maryland Rehabilitation & Orthopaedic Institute.
+After completion of the third year, students are offered a variety of clinical experiences on the neurological services at the University Hospital, Baltimore Veterans Affairs Medical Center, and the University of Maryland Rehabilitation & Orthopaedic Institute.
 The neurologic examination of the patient is emphasized, as well as the study and application of a wide variety of specialized neurologic diagnostic techniques.
-Each student will become proficient in taking a neurologic history, performing a neurologic exam, and formulating a reasonable diagnostic impression or differential diagnosis, a plan of investigation and management for several of the more common neurologic problems.
+Students will become proficient in taking a neurologic history, performing a neurologic exam, and formulating a reasonable diagnostic impression or differential diagnosis, a plan of investigation and management for common neurologic problems.

 In all four undergraduate years, a limited number of students will have the opportunity to work with individual members of the department in the following areas: